differences in commercial vs residential flood insurance

 7. Update Your Contact Information

 Finally, ensure your contact information is always up to date.
-This will ensure you receive any important notifications regarding your policy and that the insurance provider can reach you in case of a claim.
+This will ensure you receive any important notifications regarding your policy and that the insurance provider can reach you in the case of a claim.